hdeiner/passwordAPI/readme.md

 * Here's where the Docker Windows MSSQL Servers are located:  https://hub.docker.com/r/microsoft/mssql-server-windows-developer/

 A sample docker command to start the Windows Container for MSSQL Server from PowerShell.
 It is over 15GB in size.
-Makes you wonder what the hell Microsoft has stuffed inside it!! docker run -d -p 1433:1433 -e sa_password=Strong!Password -e ACCEPT_EULA=Y microsoft/mssql-se rver-windows-developer:latest
+Makes you wonder what the hell Microsoft has stuffed inside it!! docker run -d -p 1433:1433 -e sa_password=Strong!Password -e ACCEPT_EULA=Y microsoft/mssql-server-windows-developer:latest

 TODOs:
 * docker_start_sqlsvrtest_container.sh to build and test a tiny userid/password table